 Pursuant to the Trust Agreement, the Trust pays an annual administrative fee of \$200,000 to the Trustee.
-The Net Profits Interest was conveyed to the Trust on November 8, 2011.
-During the year ended December 31, 2012, the Trustee received \$213,202 in administrative fees from the Trust.
+During the year ended December 31, 2013, the Trustee received \$200,551 in administrative fees and reimbursable expenses from the Trust.
+During the year ended December 31, 2012, the Trustee received \$213,202 in administrative fees and reimbursable expenses from the Trust.
 During the period from Inception through December 31, 2011, the Trustee did not receive any administrative fees from the Trust.
 The Trust does not have any executive officers, directors or employees.
 The Trust does not have a board of directors, and it does not have a compensation committee.